abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 Constructors exists (even `public` ones) and behave the same as in a normal class.
 But, they are only called via their subclass constructor using `super()` since we can't instantiate abstract classes by using `new` explicitly.

 If a class is marked `final abstract`, it doesn't make any sense and is a compiler error.
+Since an abstract class's sole purpose is to get inherited and implement abstract methods.

 `static` methods aren't overriden but hidden, so using `static abstract` on methods is also compiler error.
 We can have normal `static` methods though.

 `abstract` methods' sole purpose is to get overridden, so making them `private`, `final`, or `static` is compiler-error.

 {{% notice tip %}}
 An `abstract` class is more closer to a Java class than an `interface` in the sense that it can have members, methods, no default modifiers, even public constructors.
-The only thing is that they can't be instantiated (`new`) and may have `abstract` methods.
-Also, they don't need to implement `abstract` methods of an `interface` when they `implement` it.
+The only thing is that they can't be explicitly instantiated (using `new`), may have `abstract` methods, don't need to implement `abstract` methods of an interface/another abstract class when they `implement`/`extend` it, and the class can't be `final` (ofc).
 {{% /notice %}}

 ### Concrete Class